rsham004/rsham004/README.md

 - 👋 Hi, I’m @rsham004 (Ravi Shamihoke)
-- 👀 I’m learning data science via codebasics
+- 👀 I organzie AI Builders Circle from across NZ, AU, Minnesota and wider community ~ 1500 from these three geographies
-- 💞️ I’m looking to collaborate on synthetic data creation in the social welfare domain
+- 💞️ I’m looking to collaborate on agentic swarming
-- I'm learning AI programming using VScode and a number of tools such as cline and other extensions via productfoundry.ai
-- 📫 How to reach me linkedin
+- I use opencode, claudecode, VScode+cline
-- 😄 Pronouns: Him/Her
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I use prisms in my glasses and hearing aids

 <!---